mark-watson/PythonAIBook/manuscript/Recommendation_Systems.md

 - User data.
 User data is not used in this example, but for a product recommendation system I have created embeddings of all available data features associated with users.
 - Movie data based on text embedding of movie titles.
 Note: for product recommendation systems you might still use text embedding of product descriptions, but you would also likely create embeddings based on product features.

 We will use the [TensorFlow Recommenders using rich features example](https://www.tensorflow.org/recommenders/examples/deep_recommenders).
 For the following overview discussion, you may want to either open this link to read this example or open the alternative [Google Colab example link](https://colab.research.google.com/github/tensorflow/recommenders/blob/main/docs/examples/deep_recommenders.ipynb) to run the example on Colab.
+Please note that this example takes about ten minutes to run on Colab.
 For our discussion, I will use short code snippets and use one screenshot of the example in Colab so you can optionally just follow along without opening either link for now.

 The TF recommenders example starts with reading the [Movie Lens](https://grouplens.org/datasets/movielens/) dataset using the TensorFlow Data library: